Social Gospel: Washington Gladden

-Washington Gladden (1836–1918) was an American clergyman.
+Washington Gladden (1836–1918) was an American Congregational clergyman.
 His words and actions earned him the title of "a pioneer" of the Social Gospel even before the term came into use.
 Gladden spoke up for workers and their right to organize unions.

 For Gladden, the "Christian law covers every relation of life" including the relationship between employers and their employees.
 His 1877 book The Christian Way: Whither It Leads and How to Go On was his first national call for such a universal application of Christian values in everyday life.
 The book began his leadership in the Social Gospel movement.
 Historians consider Gladden to be one of the Social Gospel movement's "founding fathers".

-In the 20th century, the mantle of leadership was passed to Walter Rauschenbusch.

 Walter Rauschenbusch (1861–1918)

-Another of the defining theologians for the Social Gospel movement was Walter Rauschenbusch, a Baptist pastor of the Second German Baptist Church in “Hell's Kitchen”, New York.
+Another of the defining theologians for the Social Gospel movement was Walter Rauschenbusch, a Baptist pastor of the Second German Baptist Church in Hell's Kitchen, New York City.

 In 1892, Rauschenbusch and several other leading writers and advocates of the Social Gospel formed a group called the Brotherhood of the Kingdom.
 Pastors and leaders will join the organization to debate and implement the social gospel.

-In 1907, he published the book Christianity and the Social Crisis which would influence the actions of several actors of the social gospel.
+In 1907, he published the book Christianity and the Social Crisis, which would influence the actions of several actors of the social gospel.
 His work may be "the finest distillation of social gospel thought."
 Rauschenbusch railed against what he regarded as the selfishness of capitalism and promoted instead a form of Christian socialism that supported the creation of labor unions and cooperative economics.